Smaller Yet Cozier, Peaceful, Aesthetically Pleasing, and Inflation Shape the 2023 Trends in House Design

 An otherwise plain and empty wall under the stairs of a four-bedroom Luxury Rustic-style home is transformed into a well-designed nook – complete with an attractive exposed brick accent wall, an art piece, and a distinctive lamp atop a vintage wood-stained cabinet.
 This could be a small drop zone for the family and decorative.
 Plan #161-1153

 The idea of the getaway space in your home is still very appealing to most homeowners - an escape area within the home where you can read, kick up your heels, unwind, meditate, and relax.
 Not all of us can have the luxury of she-sheds or man caves.
 But we can find areas in our homes to help create a little piece of peace.
-Whether it’s a window seat, space under the stairs, or a hallway alcove, homeowners are getting very creative at carving out space in the home for some quiet time away from the open floor plan.
+Whether it’s a window seat, space under the stairs, or a hallway alcove, homeowners are getting very creative at carving out space in the home for some quiet time away from open floor plans.

 This spacious “cupboard under the stairs” would make Harry Potter jealous!
 This wonderful little nook is currently being used as a kids' playroom in this stunning Texas-style Ranch but could certainly be transformed into a meditation room or a reading nook.
 Plan #161-1118